Hermitter/setfont/.github/ISSUE_TEMPLATE/app.md

 <!--
 How could we go about supporting this app?

-If you're unsure, just write "Needs investigation". 🙂 -->
+If you're unsure, just write "Needs investigation." 🙂 -->